petershin/liferay-learn/docs/courses/latest/en/application-development/modeling-data-structures/determining-data-entities.md

 ![Liferay generates REST APIs for Distributor Application.](./determining-data-entities/images/10.png)

-Now that we have our object definition, we can add fields to collect the necessary applicant information.
+Now that we have our object definition, you can add fields to collect the necessary applicant information.

 Next: [Defining Attributes](./defining-attributes.md)